Hoybaby/React-TripMemory/README.md

 <h3>JWT/Login </h3>

 <p>First we need to install some packages on the client folder.
 These packages will help me with the user log in and they are jwt-decode and react-google-login.
 For the backend, you need to install bcryptjs
 and jsonwebtoken in the server folder.
 I need to add a proper NavBar in order to incoprate the log in function so I can apply a button that will redirect the user to a login form.
 First I need to remove some of the code I have in the app.js and place it into a designated App bar function.
+After this and place the proper function, I think will start with the Google Oauth log in which is imported with a package.
+After the package, I created the component in the sign in form.
+After setting up everything with the developer google site, then we can try to log in and see if there is a response in the console.
+Since the procress is using an async funtion, we can use the try and catch method.
+When it is succeful we will use dispatch(redux) to perform an action and in this case, set the id into localstorage so users dont have always relog.
+After setting it to local storage, for a good user experience I redirected the user to the page.
+I tried this at first with useHistory but found that it was outdated.
+Instead, using navigate from react-router-dom to do the same action.

+<p></p>

  </p>